Curriculum overview

 Peer-learning

 There are several ways in which peer-learning is stimulated.
-Firstly, students work closely together on their project, sharing knowledge, skills and visions with each other.
-Secondly, students give each other lectures on topics close to their heart that could instigate dialogue, whether that is about scientific theory, societal trends, or personal learnings.
-Finally, students actively contribute to each other’s projects and learning outcomes by giving each other feedback during weekly project presentations.
+Firstly, you'll work closely with your team on your project, sharing knowledge, skills, and visions with each other.
+Secondly, you'll give your peers lectures on topics close to your heart that could instigate dialogue, whether it's about scientific theory, societal trends, or personal learnings.
+Finally, your team will actively contribute to other projects and learning outcomes by providing feedback to each other during weekly project presentations.

 Lectures and excursions

-The theme will be rooted in more tangible lectures from professionals with a science background who share their personal and professional vision and experiences.
-Guest lecturers ranging from young professionals, to senior policy makers, scientists, entrepreneurs, business and NGO leaders, will share their insights related to their career path, the decisions they made and the ways in which they utilize their science background in their working environment.
+During the program, a selection of guest lecturers ranging from young professionals, to senior policy makers, scientists, entrepreneurs, business and NGO leaders, will share their insights related to their career path, the decisions they made and the ways in which they utilize their science background in their working environment.

 Several excursions to interesting locations or organizations might be part of the minor as well.